 They aren’t a miracle cure.
 However, they are helpful in certain circumstances.
 So far, we have not been able take Ben off of medication, but I suspect attempting to do that in the throes of puberty would not be wise to attempt anyway.

 Diffusing oils at night is helpful for sleep.
 Lavender is his personal favorite and he says he feels the most benefit from that.
 During the day, Ben responds best to (and prefers) a blend of citrus oils (equal parts of Orange, Grapefruit, and Lime) with Rosemary in a roller bottle with fractionated coconut oil).
-It helps him focus a bit better and really helps his mood (and mine), so I also tend to diffuse these oils as well.
+It helps him focus a bit better and really helps his mood (and mine), so I also tend to diffuse these oils as well (Rosemary and Lime together is my personal favorite to diffuse.
+Sometimes I add Peppermint as well).
 I allow him to use the roller as often as he feels he needs.
 He keeps one in his pocket.

 Vetiver and Cedarwood are still oils I want to continue pursuing.
 I continue to use these, along with lavender, topically and diffuse the lavender.
 I now use these oils at night only, and the citrus/rosemary blend during the day only.

 FEB 2016 UPDATE: I’ve recently discovered this blend from Rocky Mountain Oils.
 It comes already combined with fractionated coconut oil, making it super easy to use since I don’t have to mix it into another bottle or try to measure the correct amounts of essential oils and FCO.
 If you have children under the age of 12, you’ll want to dilute this blend with even more carrier oil.
 It is 66% FCO and 34% essential oil blend, so use 3x the number of drops as you would a neat blend.
 For information about proper dilution rates and which oils are safest for kids, visit this post on using essential oils safely with children.